 - works in partnership with the staff, Board and families to achieve the Preschool’s mission and vision to provide an excellent educational and care program

-Rosie has been working at Mudgee Preschool for over 25 years, 7 of those as Director.
+Rosie has been working at Mudgee Preschool for nearly 30 years, 10 of those as Director.
 Her two daughters, born in Mudgee, also attended Mudgee Preschool.
 Rosie grew up and started her teaching career in South Africa during the apartheid era and this has led to her commitment to social justice issues.

 Other than her interest in early childhood matters, Rosie enjoys long distance jogging, gardening and travelling to see her family who live in England and South Africa.